tillbiskup/aspecd/docs/roadmap.rst

 * Tabular representations of characteristics extracted from datasets

 * Plotter: Factory to create single plots of each given dataset.
-Probably needs a way to create default filenames (e.g. label + date?).

 Todos